riboviz/riboviz/docs/count-reads.md

-# count_reads.py reads counter
+# `riboviz.tools.count_reads` reads counter

-`riboviz/tools/count_reads.py` is a command-line tool to scan input, temporary and output directories and count the number of reads (sequences) processed by specific stages of a RiboViz workflow.
+`riboviz.tools.count_reads` is a command-line tool to scan input, temporary and output directories and count the number of reads (sequences) processed by specific stages of a RiboViz workflow.
 The scan is based on the configuration, directory structure and file patterns used by RiboViz.
 It outputs a [read counts file](./prep-riboviz-operation.md#read-counts-file).

 ---